-The taxpayer contends assessment inequity as the basis of the appeal.
+The taxpayers contend assessment inequity as the basis of the appeal.
 When unequal treatment in the assessment process is the basis of the appeal, the inequity of the assessments must be proved by clear and convincing evidence.
 86 Ill.Admin.Code §1910.63(e).
 Proof of unequal treatment in the assessment process should consist of documentation of the assessments for the assessment year in question of not less than three comparable properties showing the similarity, proximity and lack of distinguishing characteristics of the assessment comparables to the subject property.
 86 Ill.Admin.Code §1910.65(b).
-The Board finds the appellant did not meet this burden of proof and a reduction in the subject's assessment is not warranted.
+The Board finds the appellants did not meet this burden of proof and a reduction in the subject's assessment is not warranted.

-The Board finds both parties submitted comparables very similar to the subject.
-The comparables had improvement assessments that ranged from \$32.25 to \$47.93 per square foot of living area.
-The subject's improvement assessment of \$37.82 per square foot of living area falls within the range established by the comparables in this record.
-Based on this record the Board finds the appellant did not demonstrate with clear and convincing evidence that the subject's improvement was inequitably assessed and a reduction in the subject's assessment is not justified.
+The Board finds the best evidence of assessment equity to be board of review comparables #1 and #2.
+These comparables had improvement assessments of \$43.07 and \$39.83, respectively, per square foot of living area.
+The subject's improvement assessment of \$37.36 per square foot of living area falls below the range established by the best comparables in this record.
+Less weight was given the remaining comparables based on their dissimilar quality grade and/or size, when compared to the subject.